 In addition to its demonstrated clinical benefits, we also believe that VBLOC-I demonstrated the safety of the Maestro System in this subject population.
 No deaths or unanticipated adverse device-related effects were reported during the study.
 Two subjects were excluded from the data for non-compliance due to lack of system use.
 Two readily reversible serious events related to the implant procedure occurred.
 One subject contracted a post-operative lower respiratory tract infection and one subject contracted a localized, subcutaneous infection at the neuroregulator site not requiring system removal.
 These events required a single day's hospitalization.
 A third and unrelated event included an extended overnight hospitalization as the subject required additional time to make arrangements to return home.
 A fourth and unrelated serious adverse event occurred in one subject who experienced severe diarrhea from bacterial infection.
-Two other serious adverse events that were readily resolved included an upper airway infection and fluid collection at the neuroregulator site.
+Three other serious adverse events that were readily resolved included an upper airway infection, a case of fluid collection at the neuroregulator site and a case of trauma that occurred as a result of a motor vehicle accident that did not require hospitalization.
 Other nonserious adverse events were adequately resolved without permanent effects and these patients remained in the trial.